Stephanie Bealer, LMHC

 Whether working through anxiety, depression, identity development, or the impact of systemic oppression, I tailor my approach to each client’s unique needs—and, when appropriate, in the future, may integrate psychedelic-assisted psychotherapy to complement and deepen the healing process.

-I am a current graduate student pursuing my MS in Clinical Mental Health Counseling.
-I have successfully completed the academic course requirements and am currently completing my field experience (practicum and internship) at Insight Therapy Group in Cedar Rapids, Iowa.
-With personal experience navigating depression, anxiety, complex trauma, and a late-in-life ADHD diagnosis, I bring empathy, compassion, and insight to my work with neurodivergent adults, domestic violence survivors, LGBTQ+ individuals, and those facing complex mental health challenges.
+I am a Clinical Mental Health Counselor (t-LMHC) in the state of Iowa.
+I am an independent therapist practicing at Waxwing Psychological Services.
+I am a founding board member of the Neurodiversity Coalition of America and also offer mental health and neurodivergent consulting services to individuals and organizations.
+I am currently creating a portfolio of accessible worksheets and resources.
+I have personal experience navigating depression, anxiety, complex trauma, and late-in-life ADHD and Autism diagnoses (AuDHD).
+I bring empathy, compassion, and insight to my work with neurodivergent adults, domestic violence survivors, LGBTQ+ individuals, and those facing complex mental health challenges.
 I have personal experience as the recipient of Ketamine Assisted Psychotherapy (KAP), as well as firsthand knowledge about the recreational and therapeutic uses of psychedelic substances.
 I believe psychedelics offer an intriguing, evidence-based complementary modality that has the potential to expand the therapeutic benefits and progress of clients in the psychotherapeutic setting.
-I am passionate about the neuroscience of trauma and healing trauma via regulation of the nervous system and have an appreciation for various modalities, including Somatic Experiencing, Transforming the Experience-Based Brain, Internal Family Systems (IFS), Sensorimotor Psychotherapy, Brain Spotting, EMDR, Mindful Movement, etc. I am also passionate about dismantling stigma, providing psychoeducational support, and creating inclusive, trauma-informed spaces.
+I am passionate about the neuroscience of trauma and its healing through nervous system regulation, and I have an appreciation for various modalities, including Somatic Experiencing, Transforming the Experience-Based Brain, Internal Family Systems (IFS), Sensorimotor Psychotherapy, Brain Spotting, EMDR, and Mindful Movement.
+I am also passionate about dismantling stigma, providing psychoeducational support, and creating inclusive, trauma-informed spaces.

 Beyond being a practitioner, I am passionate about advocacy.
 I advocate for systemic change, aiming to increase access and affordability to mental health care services, improve insurance reimbursement rates, standardize workplace accommodations for neurodivergent individuals, and push for policy reforms, including student loan forgiveness for mental health practitioners.
-My mission is to help individuals feel seen, supported, and empowered, and to bring forward and strengthen their inherent resilience, problem-solving skills, and internal resources that will equip them to cope more effectively in the future, even after therapy ends.
+My mission is to help individuals feel seen, supported, and empowered, and to bring forward and strengthen their inherent resilience, problem-solving skills, and internal resources, equipping them to cope more effectively in the future, even after therapy ends.